19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Ancenstries/Human.md

 ## Human [Ancestry](Ancestry.md) (Lore)

 *The most common ancestry.
 They are as diverse as they are adaptable.
-The Ardes Empire is seated in the Capitol City of Imperia.*
+The Mithrinian Empire is seated in the Capitol City of Imperia.*

 *The most defining feature of modern Human culture is the Mithrinian Empire.
 Mastering naval navigation has led them to dominate the control of resources throughout the world, increasing their influence and power over all other cultures and nations, much to those people's dismay.*